PeterLZhou/slate/source/index.html.md

 }
 ```

 After running **gradlew initialize**, a new file **langapiconfig.json** will appear in your root directory.
-You can configure the behavior of Lang here, and you should check this file into your repository.
+You can configure the behavior of Lang here, and you should check this file into version control.

+The configuration file, langapiconfig.json, declares the path of the original strings.xml file and the new strings.xml files for each language.

 We'll add Spanish as an example.
 You can find a list of language encodings we support [here](#language-codes).
 You can find your API Key on the dashboard if you click on your project in the 'Projects' tab.
 If you haven't signed up for an account check out [getting started](#getting-started)